symbolfigures/aws/imap-resilience/readme.md

 ## 2. Replace the unhealthy instance

-Half of the solution is replacing the instance when it's unhealthy, and this functionality comes out of the box with an ASG.
+Half of the solution is replacing the instance when it's unhealthy, and this functionality comes out of the box with the ASG.

 ### ASG